usama13o/pocket-server/README.md

    - Website: https://www.pocket-agent.xyz
 3. Pair this device → Enter the 6‑digit PIN from `pocket-server pair`
 4. Start the server (`pocket-server start`), then connect from the app
-5. For remote access, run `pocket-server start --remote` and paste the public URL in the app
+5. For remote access, run `pocket-server start --remote` and paste the public URL in the app.
+To pair over the internet, run `pocket-server pair --remote` and enter URL + PIN + Token in the app.

 Mobile working directory selection